Peter Gerard

-Peter Gerard (born in Columbia, Missouri, United States) is a film director, film producer and film distributor.
+Peter Gerard (born in Columbia, Missouri, United States) is an American film director, film producer and film distributor.
 Gerard founded Accidental Media and Distrify, and is currently employed at Vimeo.

 Filmmaking

 Gerard's best known film is Just to Get a Rep - a documentary about the history of graffiti art and its relationship with hip hop.
 Just to Get a Rep premiered at the Edinburgh International Film Festival in 2004 and was first broadcast on television in 2007.
 After broadcasts in France, Australia and Russia and a limited DVD release in Japan, Just to Get a Rep was released via video on demand (VOD) in September 2009 from the film's website.
 The Special Edition DVD was released in March 2010, also from the film's website.

 In 2009, Gerard produced The Shutdown - a short documentary directed by Adam Stafford from the band Y'all Is Fantasy Island, and written by Scottish author Alan Bissett.
 The Shutdown premiered at Silverdocs and the Edinburgh International Film Festival and went on to win the Jim Poole Scottish Short Film Award, Best Short Documentary at the San Francisco International Film Festival and be nominated for a BAFTA Scotland Award.
 In the same year, Gerard produced Fistful of Roses – a documentary directed by Leo Bruges – which won the 2010 BAFTA Scotland New Talent Award for Best Factual.
 In 2010, Gerard directed the short documentary Motion/Static and made a version called Tomorrow's Fairground for broadcast on the BBC.

 Gerard's film career began in 2000, with his first documentary Out of Breath (co-directed by Aaron Davis and Peter Gerard), which won the Audience Award at SOFA Film Festival in Portland, Oregon.
 From 2000 to 2001, Gerard and Davis organised the Bargain Basement Film Festival in Columbia, Missouri.